 - Composing: Two compositions are created for controlled assessment.
 The music is composed by the individual student and is recorded, using either computer resources or live musicians. - Performing: At the end of the course, each student is assessed in two performances, one as a soloist and one as part of a small group, by a visiting examiner.
 There is also a short assessed discussion.
 It is essential that students are continuing instrumental or vocal lessons and practising regularly for this part of the course.
 It is not possible to undertake this component without specialised tuition for the student.
-Grade 3 is the standard required in order for full marks to be possible in the assessment.
+Grade 3 is the required standard in order for full marks to be possible in the assessment; however, we recommend that students have reached this standard at the start of the GCSE course.